axiom-crypto/axiom-docs/docs/sdk/smart-contract-sdk/axiom-sc-client.md

 # Axiom Smart Contract Client

-We provide an Axiom smart contract client library to enable your integration
+We provide an Axiom smart contract client library to enable your integration.

 ## Installation